 Students

-There are many opportunities to get involved at Carroll.
+There are many opportunities to get involved on campus at Carroll Community College.
 One unique program is “Let’s Do Lunch,” which lets students take faculty members out to lunch on campus using the Office of Student Life’s credit account.
 If you want to build stronger relationships with your professors, this is a great opportunity to sit and talk in a casual environment.

 First-year college students can ease the transition to higher education with the First-Year Success Program (FYSP).
 FYSP students take a one credit course in the fall semester and participate in activities that supplement their classroom experiences.
 At the end of the program, students are eligible for a scholarship of $100 to $200.

-Carroll has also developed a series of exploratory programs called First-Year Interest Groups (FIGS).
+A series of exploratory programs called First-Year Interest Groups (FIGS) have been developed.
 FIGS programs are designed to help students ‘try out’ their prospective major or learn about a common career theme through a mini-schedule of three courses that provides a thorough introduction to the topic.
 Examples of FIGS courses include Deciding on Business, Pathways to Success, and Examining Health Careers.

 Student Enrollment Demographics